Krzysztof Brede: Coaching career

 Brede started coaching shortly after his retirement joining the Lechia Gdańsk coaching team in June 2012.
 He left in March 2014, joining the Jagiellonia Białystok coaching set up in June the same year.

 Managerial career

 After three years with the Jagiellonia team Brede joined Chojniczanka Chojnice in his first managerial job.
 Brede was given the position as manager on a one-year contract with an extension if the team were to win promotion.
 After a 4th-place finish his contract was not renewed and Brede left at the end of the season.
 Brede was not out of employment for long, securing the role of being Podbeskidzie Bielsko-Biała's manager.
 In his first season with Podbeskidzie the team finished 6th.

 He won promotion with Podbeskidzie to Ekstraklasa in 2020.
 In December 2020, his contract was terminated.

 On 24 November 2022, Chojniczanka appointed Brede as manager for the second time, on a year-and-a-half contract.
+He left the club on 17 June 2024, after receiving an offer to return to Podbeskidzie and having his contract bought out.

+Hours later, he was confirmed as the new manager of Podbeskidzie.
+On 5 October 2025, a day after a 2–3 home loss to Warta Poznań, Brede was dismissed.